ankranidiotis/cppso/README.md

 A copy of the thesis can be found here [link will be added in the future].

 ## Repository
-The purpose of this repository is to publish the results of testing CP-PSO on ITC2021 problem instances.
-Those instances are listed into four dinstict categories:
+The purpose of this repository is to publish the results of testing CP-PSO on [ITC2021 problem instances](https://robinxval.ugent.be/ITC2021/instances.php).
+Those instances are listed into three categories:
-- Test instances (Benchmarks)
 - Early instances
 - Middle instances
 - Late instances